-Departmental policy requires staff to take immediate action to protect any inmate they learn is subject to substantial risk.
+Departmental policy requires all staff to take immediate action to protect any inmate they learn is subject to substantial risk.
 Interviews with staff demonstrate they know the steps to take to protect an inmate subject to risk of imminent sexual abuse.
 Security staff immediately employs protection measures as the information is passed to the Shift Supervisor, Chief of Security and Warden.
-In the past twelve months, there has been two times that an inmate was removed from population so the facility could determine that the inmate was subject to substantial risk of imminent sexual abuse.
+In the past twelve months there were eighteen times the inmate was removed from population so the facility could determine whether an inmate was subject to substantial risk of imminent sexual abuse.
 The facility made the determinations less than one hour of learning of the threat.
+Each housing unit had a poster in the officer station outlining the responsibilities of the first responders.